 Fibroids are benign growths of the Uterus.

-Most commonly women of African, Afro-Carribean and African- American origin are affected by Fibroids.
+However, women of African, Afro-Caribbean and African- American origin are the groups who most often develop Fibroids.

 Fibroids can cause considerably disabling symptoms – including heavy, painful periods, urinary problems, miscarriages and sometimes infertility.

 It is thought that Fibroids’ development is associated with hormones – Oestrogen and Progesterone.

 In addition, there are other possible associations for developing Fibroids – learn more in this video.

 Some of the treatments for Fibroids are to deal with pain, bleeding or to shrink the size of the Fibroids – you can learn more about these treatments here.

 Many women have a variety of experiences when it comes to treatment including complications.

 Therefore, in this post, we share the side effects of some of the hormone-based medicines used in treating Fibroids.

 Some of these medications affect the way hormones like oestrogen and progesterone work.